 When she discovers the Doctor has a time machine, she naturally wants to come with him to see the stars.
 The Doctor leaves for a few minutes, to work on fixing his ship, and promises to return to her, but he winds up breaking that promise when he accidentally returns twelve years later.
 Amelia held onto her hope that her magic Doctor would return and make good on his word, but everyone around her either tried to convince her that she imagined it all, or accused her being a liar.
 As a result, the adult Amy (Karen Gillan) has grown up to be cynical and jaded and is slow to trust people.
 By the time the Doctor returns to Leadworth, Amy herself isn’t sure anymore whether it was all real or not.
 Amy already had some abandonment issues from losing her parents to the crack in her wall, whether she consciously remembers them or not, and that whole business with the Doctor ditching her didn’t help them.

-Amy pretends to be a policewoman to get some answers from Eleven, and a character arc she has over the course of this episode is accepting that she’s not in control, as well as learning to trust the Doctor again, when the monsters from her childhood return to threaten her world.
-Eleven spends the latter half of the episode winning her over, and while she’s reluctant to admit it, by the coda, she’s just as starstruck by the Doctor’s world again as she was when she was a girl.
+Amy pretends to be a policewoman to get some answers from Eleven, and a nice character arc she has over the course of this episode is accepting that she’s not in control, as well as learning to trust the Doctor again, when the monsters from her childhood return to threaten her world.
+Eleven spends the latter half of the hour winning her over, and while she’s reluctant to admit it, by the coda, she’s just as starstruck by the Doctor’s world again as she was when she was a girl.
 One aspect of her abandonment issues is that she’s afraid to really commit to anything, for fear of being hurt or disappointed again, which can unfortunately manifest in her taking her boyfriend Rory granted.
 Amy and Rory have some serious problems they need to work out in regards to their relationship, because the two of them really aren’t on the same wavelength when it comes to what they want for their future or what they want out of life in general: something Amy hasn’t told Rory about yet, and something that will be fully expanded upon in “The Vampires Of Venice” and “Amy’s Choice” later this season.

 One of Amy’s biggest character flaws is that when it comes to handling tough emotional issues, she often tries to avoid her problems: so when the opportunity presents itself, she decides to avoid having a serious talk with Rory about her cold feet for a little while longer, by running off to go have fun with the Doctor.
 The Doctor feels bad about letting Amy down and having a negative effect on her life, so he takes it upon himself to restore the sense of wonder and imagination that she had as a girl.
 The main premise for the Eleventh Doctor’s era is set up by the end of this episode – a young woman’s imaginary friend from her childhood days is real and he frequently takes her and her hubby off on fantastic adventures in time and space – and it was a pretty great direction for the show, appealing to kids and adults alike for the next three seasons.